isomerpages/moe-fuchunsec/_humanities/Historical Inquiry Process.md

 <h4><strong>SECONDARY 1 LEARNING-ON-THE-MOVE CHINATOWN TRAIL</strong></h4>
 <p>Our Secondary 1 History students had a chance to explore the one of the pre-war neighbourhoods in Singapore, namely Chinatown, where many buildings still bear the same fa&ccedil;ade since 1900s!
 Through this learning journey, our students got a chance to understand how the early immigrants lived their lives while sharing the same neighbourhood with people from other races and walks of life!</p>
 <img src="/images/hip2.png">
+<h4><strong>SECONDARY 1 ORIENTATION WEEK HERITAGE TOUR</strong></h4>
+<p>Our Secondary 1 students embarked on a tour around Woodlands as part of their orientation, of which they visited many places of interest that are of significance in the town of Woodlands.
+It was an enriching experience since many of them would not have paid any attention or were not aware of the stories behind some of the older buildings in town.
+What an eye-opening tour!</p>
 <img src="/images/hip3.jpg">